alrawas/alrawasabedcom-sveltekit-blog/src/lib/posts/how-to-tweepy-tweet.md

 We will be using the [Twitter API](https://developer.twitter.com/en/docs/twitter-api/getting-started/getting-access-to-the-twitter-api).
 Feel free to read it.
 However, this blog post covers what is needed for the task straight to the point.

 ## Credentials Needed ( for our case )
-In order to tweet programmatically using tweepy, we need to provide it with 4 credentials.
+In order to tweet programmatically using Tweepy, we need to provide it with 4 credentials.
 These credentials are used to tell the Twitter API:

 1. Which app we are using: **API Key**
 2. Proof that we own the app: **API Key Secret**